-HEA@UQ is a professional recognition program that supports those with teaching and learning experience and expertise to gain accreditation through the Higher Education Academy (HEA).
+HEA@UQ is a professional recognition program that supports those with teaching and learning experience and expertise to gain professional accreditation through Advance HE’s Higher Education Academy (HEA) Fellowships scheme.

 Why participate?

-In this short video, HEA@UQ Program Coordinator A/Prof Deanne Gannaway explains why you may want to engage with the HEA community.
+In this short video, HEA@UQ Program Facilitator, Professor Deanne Gannaway, explains why you may want to engage with the HEA community.

 Benefits

-An HEA Fellowship brings you a range of benefits:
+An HEA Fellowship brings a range of benefits:

 • Provides a badge of assured quality, and a valuable measure of success recognised internationally

-• Further enhances your career progression, as the Fellowship is increasingly sought by employers across the education sector as a condition of appointment and promotion
+• Fellowship is increasingly sought by employers across the education sector as a condition of appointment and promotion

 • Identifies your expertise, with the entitlement to use post-nominal letters (AFHEA, FHEA, SFHEA, PFHEA)